 Resources for children and their parents and educators - Dealing with tragedy

-Resources and a booklist on dealing with the issues of tragedy, separation, and loss in general compliled by the Association for Library Service to Children (ALSC).
+Resources and a book list on dealing with the issues of tragedy, separation, and loss in general compiled by the Association for Library Service to Children (ALSC).